unicesi/amelia/examples/docker-hello-world/README.md

 - __privileged-user__: a privileged user to install Docker
 - __unprivileged-user__: an unprivileged user to run the container

 To run the code execute the generated Java application using the following command.
-Notice you have to replace the parameters.
+Notice you have to replace the parameters and update the jar file name.

 ```
 java -Dhost=192.168.99.100 \